Skip to main content

 Option 4: Tabs macro

-Similarly to the Expand and Advanced Expand macros, the Tabs macro creates engaging sections that take up less space on a page.
-Whereas collapsible sections close and open, Confluence tabs sit alongside each other, making them the ultimate space-saving solution.
+Much like the Expand and Advanced Expand macros, tabs create engaging layouts that take up minimal space.
+However, while Expand macros open vertically, Confluence tabs sit side by side, making them the ultimate space-saving solution.

-To use tabs in Confluence, install Content Formatting Macros (you can try it free) and then type /tabs on your Confluence page.
+To use tabs in Confluence, install Mosaic for Confluence (you can try it free) and then type /tabs on your Confluence page.

 A gif of a user clicking between different tab sections on a Confluence page

-Tabs are the ideal way to categorise information and organise it into neat, interactive sections, such as Frequently Asked Questions (FAQs) and an event page with tabs showing the schedule for each day.
+Tabs are the ideal way to organise information into neat, interactive sections.
+They're perfect for structuring Frequently Asked Questions (FAQs) or for creating an event page with tabs that show the schedule for each day.

-With Content Formatting Macros, you get a host of macros like Tabs, Advanced Expand, and more to create tidy sections in an instant.
+With Mosaic, you can enjoy Tabs, Advanced Expand, and Background macros to create tidy sections in an instant.
 Start your free trial today!

 Written by